-50314 - Vegetable Display
+50314 - Vegetable/Fruit Display

-This class is allowed a 2'6" x 2'6" space for display.

-Display must include six (6) or more different kinds of vegetables.
-There may not be more than two (2) different varieties of any vegetable.
+- 1. This class is allowed a 2'6" x 2'6" space for display. - 2.
+Display must include 6 or more different kinds of vegetables or fruits.
+There may not be more than 2 different varieties of any vegetable/fruit.
 For example, red and white potatoes would be classified as two different varieties.
-Acorn squash and zucchini would be classified as two different vegetables.

-The number and type of vegetables used must conform to the Vegetable Plate/Display List.

-Exhibitors must provide the name and variety of all vegetables used (i.e. Cabbage - Golden Acre; Cucumber, slicing - Straight Eight; Tomatoes, slicing - Rocky Top; Snap Beans - Contender; etc.).
+Acorn squash and zucchini would be classified as two different vegetables. - 3.
+The number and type of vegetables/fruits used must conform to the Vegetable/Fruit Plate/Display List.
+(Fruit Plate list is below vegetable plate list). - 4.
+Exhibitors must provide the name and variety of all vegetables/fruits used (i.e., Cabbage Golden Acre; Cucumber, slicing Straight Eight; Tomatoes, slicing Rocky Top; Snap Beans Contender; etc.).